This website is intended for use by US residents only.

 [ON SCREEN TEXT]

-Most patients in the clinical trial required corticosteroids and the median duration of corticosteroid use was 8 months with a range of 3 weeks to over 2 years.
+Most patients in the clinical trial required corticosteroids and the median duration of corticosteroid use was 35 weeks.

 I was on steroids for about 3 months.
 I know that steroids have their own potential adverse events, so that’s certainly something to talk to your doctor about.